Upgrading from RHEL 9 to RHEL 10

 Procedure

-You completed the Ensure that you have a full system backup or a virtual machine snapshot.
+Ensure that you have a full system backup or a virtual machine snapshot.
 You can use the following backup options:

-Create a snapshot of your system by using LVM snapshots or RAID splitting.
+Create a snapshot of your system by using LV snapshots or RAID splitting.
+For more information, see Managing logical volume snapshots or Splitting off a RAID image as a separate logical volume.
 In case of upgrading a virtual machine, you can create a snapshot of the whole VM.
 You can also manage snapshot and rollback boot entries by using the Boom utility.
 For more information, see What is BOOM and how to install it? and Managing system upgrades with snapshots.

 NoteBecause LVM snapshots do not create a full backup of your system, you might not be able to recover your system after certain upgrade failures.
 As a result, it is safer to create a full backup by using the ReaR utility.